ibm-cloud-docs/security-compliance/collector-customer.md

 ### Verifying installation requirements
 {: #before-collector-verify}

 To manually install a collector, you must have access to a server.
-That server must have the following minium configuration requirements depending on the type of machine that you are using.
+That server must have the following minimum configuration requirements depending on the type of machine that you are using.

 | Machine type | Minimum requirement |
 |:-------------|:--------------------|